manimino/ducks/README.md

 fb.find({is_windy: True, 'sky': 'sunny'})
 # result: [{'day': 'Monday', 'sky': 'sunny', 'wind_speed': 7}]
 ```

-Python provides several ways to do this kind of search, such as list comprehension, `filter`, Pandas, and SQLite.
-FilterBox is faster than any of these for many kinds of tasks.
-It can handle as many objects as you have memory for;
-typically up to 100 million ~ 1 billion.
-Find speed stays fast no matter how many objects are in the FilterBox.

 There are two classes available.
  - FilterBox: can `add()` and `remove()` objects after creation.